ocaml-sf/learn-ocaml-corpus/exercises/spectre/descr.md

 of the depths of its leaves is `[1; 2; 2]`.

-In fact, these two lists are sufficient to describe this tree in an unambiguous manner: no other three has the same list of leaf data and the same list of leaf depths.
+In fact, these two lists are sufficient to describe this tree in an unambiguous manner: no other tree has the same list of leaf data and the same list of leaf depths.

 Let us combine these lists, and use the word *spectre* to refer a list